abdullmustyy/HNG10/README.md

-# HNG10
+# HNGx
-Tasks from HNG10
+Tasks from HNGx